soupi/rfc/reading_haskell.md

 - In Haskell functions are first class values
 - They can be put in variables, passed and returned from functions, etc
-- This is a function that takes two functions and a value, apply the value to the second function and then apply the result to the first function
+- This is a function that takes two functions and a value, applies the second function to the value and then applies the first function to the result
 - AKA function composition

 ```hs